corbienassisdev/TRex-Brain/README.md

 #TODO :

-*Add better sounds

-*Implement AI for the tRex
+*Be able to have multiples dinosaures in the same game

 *Implements Genetic Aspects

+*Make a graphical representation for the network